Uncategorized

 The definition or meaning of log chinking is the use of a special material in-between the log joints.
 Synthetic chinking is a flexible product and dominates the industry.
 It has almost completely taken over from mortar that used to be used for chinking log cabins.
 Damage caused by moisture and weather is often the biggest challenge for log homeowners.

 The primary purpose of chinking for log homes is to keep everything we don’t want inside on the outside.
-It will keep away insects, moisture, wind, and insects.
+It will keep away moisture, wind, and insects.
 This fits perfectly in the gaps between logs and creates a seal against external factors.

 It comes in 5 gallon pails or in 30oz tubes depending on your application.
 The new synthetic chinking is often called triple stretch chinking as it stretches almost three times it’s original joint size.